 Interior: Stables have original Stalls & Loose Box.

-In 1643 Prince Maurice with 2,000 Horse went through the Parish on his way to Thame; Prince Rupert’s Forces lay ‘scambling about the country between ‘Thame & Milton’ in March of the same year.
+In 1643 Prince Maurice with 2,000 Horse went through the Parish on his way to Thame; Prince Rupert’s Forces lay ‘scrambling about the Country between ‘Thame & Milton’ in March of the same year.
 Later in the War Parliamentary Troops occupied this area.

-Henry de Teyes, of Chilton Foliat, whose connection with Samson Foliot is not known, succeeded him as Mesne Tenant in about 1280.
-He died in 1307, and Albury must have passed to his son Henry, beheaded in 1322 after the Battle of Boroughbridge, and then to Alice, the latter’s sister & heiress.
-Through her marriage with Warin de Lisle of Kingston Lisle (Berks.), this Branch of the de Lisle Family became Mesne Tenants of the Rougemont branch, and their grandson, Warin de Lisle, was holding Albury as a Mesne Tenant in 1368.
-On his death in 1382 he left a daughter, Margaret, who married Thomas, Lord Berkeley, but the Family’s rights over Albury lapsed about this time.
+Henry de Teyes, of Chilton Foliot, whose connection with Samson Foliot is not known, succeeded him as Mesne Tenant in about 1280.
+He died in 1307, and Albury must have passed to his son Henry, beheaded in 1322 after the Battle of Boroughbridge, and then to Alice, the latter’s sister & Heiress.
+Through her marriage with Warin de Lisle of Kingston Lisle (Berks), this Branch of the de Lisle Family became Mesne Tenants of the Rougemont branch, and their grandson, Warin de Lisle, was holding Albury as a Mesne Tenant in 1368.
+On his death in 1382 he left a daughter, Margaret, who married Thomas, Lord Berkeley, but the Family’s Rights over Albury lapsed about this time.

 At least from the 16thC the Lords of the Manor were almost certainly non-resident.
 Christopher Brome (d.1509) is known to have Farmed Albury, and from the middle of the 16thC, the Bromes lived at Holton.
 The Williams’ & Norreys‘ and their successors lived at Rycote until it was destroyed by Fire in 1745.